-A wheat is a unique style of that combines the characteristics of both wheat beers and lagers.
+A wheat lager is a unique style of beer that combines the characteristics of both wheat beers and lagers.
 It is a beer that is brewed using a significant amount of wheat in the grain bill, similar to wheat beers, but undergoes a bottom fermentation process characteristic of lagers.
 This combination results in a beer with a distinct flavor profile and a refreshing crispness.

 To understand what makes a wheat lager special, it is important to first delve into the differences between wheat beers and lagers.
 Wheat beers, also known as weizens, are typically top-fermented ales.
-This means that during the process, the ferments at the top of the fermentation vessel at a higher temperature.
+This means that during the brewing process, the yeast ferments at the top of the fermentation vessel at a higher temperature.
 This method imparts a fruity and estery flavor profile to the beer, with notes of banana and clove being common.

 On the other hand, lagers are bottom-fermented beers, meaning the yeast ferments at the bottom of the fermentation vessel at a lower temperature.
 This results in a cleaner and crisper flavor profile, with fewer fruity esters and a smoother finish.
 Lagers are typically brewed with grains such as barley, but can also include adjuncts like corn, rice, or wheat.